comgongi/auto-aim/README.md

 ### Harmful Behavior Test

-Auto-Aim-v2 has been rigorously tested against various AI models to assess its efficiency in generating adversarial outputs.
+Auto-Aim has been rigorously tested against various AI models to assess its efficiency in generating adversarial outputs.
 Below are the results from two significant tests:

 1. **LLM-Adaptive-Attacks Benchmark**
    Reference: [LLM-Adaptive-Attacks](https://arxiv.org/abs/2404.02151) https://arxiv.org/abs/2404.02151